jillesvangurp/inbot-datemath/README.md

 We plan to support more complex and rich expressions over time.
 Pull requests welcome of course.

 # Changelog
+ - 1.14
+   - Add constants for various sigificant instants: AT_EPOCH, AT_0AD, AT_Y2K, AT_Y2K38 (epochocalypse), AT_Y10K (after this 5 digits for year with some wiggle room to adjust into timezones without running over the limit)
+   - Tweak meaning of min/max.
  - 1.13
    - Fix issue with isValid
  - 1.12